magicwrites/casumo-list/README.md

 - if there are loads of records (500,000+ on my machine), sorting freezes browser for notable amount of time on completion
 - firefox blinks terribly on scroll
 - webworker died once during my testing, doesnt really seems to be happening anymore though
+- could have introduced less or sass to store some colors in variables, opted out since this is a really simple demo